jacobsuh/strata-conf-scraper/README.md

 # strata-conf-scraper
-Scrapes the Strata 2018 New York conference list for company names and URLs.
+Scrapes the 2018 NY Strata Data Conference attendees list for company names and URLs.
 Unfortunatly the paid service that we use for conference lists resulted in a very wrong list.
-So instead of manually scraping the list online, I made this to do it for us.
+Instead of manually scraping the list online into Excel, I made this to do it for us.